andoriyu/uclicious/README.md

 assert_eq!(expected, actual);
 ```

-Additionally you can provide mapping to you type from ObjectRef:
+Additionally you can provide mapping to your type from ObjectRef:
 ```rust
 use uclicious::*;